Medical College of Wisconsin

 Abstract

-BACKGROUND: As the COVID-19 pandemic shifts to an endemic phase, an increasing proportion of cancer patients with a preoperative history of COVID-19 will require surgery.
-This study aimed to assess the influence of preoperative COVID-19 on postoperative risk for major adverse cardiovascular and cerebrovascular events (MACE) among those undergoing surgical cancer resection.
+BACKGROUND: As the COVID-19 pandemic shifts to an endemic phase, an increasing proportion of patients with cancer and a preoperative history of COVID-19 will require surgery.
+This study aimed to assess the influence of preoperative COVID-19 on postoperative risk for major adverse cardiovascular and cerebrovascular events (MACEs) among those undergoing surgical cancer resection.
 Secondary objectives included determining optimal time-to-surgery guidelines based on COVID-19 severity and discerning the influence of vaccination status on MACE risk.

 RESULTS: Of 204,371 included patients, 21,313 (10.4%) patients had a history of preoperative COVID-19.
 History of COVID-19 was associated with an increased risk for postoperative composite MACE as well as 30-day mortality.
-Among patients with mild disease who did not require hospitalization, MACE risk was elevated for up to 4-weeks following infection.
-Postoperative MACE risk remained elevated 8+ weeks following infection in those with moderate disease.
+Among patients with mild disease who did not require hospitalization, MACE risk was elevated for up to 4 weeks after infection.
+Postoperative MACE risk remained elevated more than 8 weeks after infection in those with moderate disease.
 Vaccination did not reduce risk for postoperative MACE.

 Author List